 Try using WiFi instead of Cellular Data.
 First, you have to turn off the Cellular Data.
-Launch Settings, select Cellular and tap Cellular Data.
-Tap the button next to Cellular Data section, and its color will turn into green.
+Launch Settings, select Cellular, and tap Cellular Data.
+Tap the button next to the Cellular Data section, and its color will turn green.
 After that, back to the Settings window and tap WiFi.
-Hit the button next to WiFi section, one time.
-Tap a network under “CHOOSE A NETWORK” section.
+Hit the button next to the WiFi section, one time.
+Tap a network under the “CHOOSE A NETWORK” section.

 Solution No.3: Toggle Airplane Mode

 Try toggling the Airplane Mode.
 For many users, this simple step solved the problem, and emails will be pushed again.
 You can access the Airplane mode feature through the Control Center by swiping from the bottom of any screen of your iPhone.
 On the Control Center, tap the airplane icon.
 You can also access it from the Settings, tap the box next to Airplane Mode.
 Wait for a few seconds, then turn it back Off.